shan-kmr/loop-news/README.md

 MODEL_PROVIDER = "openai"  # Change to "llama" to use Llama model
 ```

-These summaries appear at the top of each day's section, providing a quick overview.

-### User Authentication with Google

-The application features Google OAuth integration for user authentication:

-1. Users can sign in with their Google account by clicking the "Login with Google" button
-2. Authentication provides:
-   - Personalized experience with user name and profile picture display
-   - User-specific search history that persists across devices
-   - Ability to delete individual search items or clear all history

-When signed in:
-- Search history is stored in user-specific files
-- History management options become available
-- Profile information from Google is displayed in the sidebar
+### Topic Grouping System

+Articles are grouped based on content similarity using TF-IDF vectorization and cosine similarity:

+1. Each article's title and description are cleaned and vectorized
+2. A cosine similarity matrix is calculated between all articles
+3. Articles with similarity above the threshold are grouped together
+4. Each group forms a "topic" with the newest article's title as the topic title
+5. Topics are displayed with expandable/collapsible sections

+The similarity threshold controls how aggressively articles are grouped:
+- **Low (0.2)**: More groups with fewer articles per group
+- **Medium (0.3)**: Balanced grouping
+- **High (0.4)**: Fewer groups with more articles per group

-### Automatic Background Refresh
+### Automatic Refresh System

-The application includes an intelligent background refresh mechanism:
+Loop includes a 60-minute auto-refresh cycle:

+1. **Refresh Timer**:
+   - Each brief displays a countdown timer showing minutes:seconds until refresh
+   - Default refresh cycle is 60 minutes (up from previous 10 minutes)
+   - Timer persists between page visits using localStorage

-1. **Staleness Detection**:
+2. **Staleness Detection**:
-   - When viewing search results older than 10 minutes, a refresh is automatically triggered
+   - When viewing search results older than 60 minutes, a refresh is automatically triggered
-   - This occurs both in the main search page and when viewing history items
+   - Background refresh occurs both on the home page and detailed views

-2. **Adaptive Time Window**:
+3. **Adaptive Time Window**:
-   - The system determines an appropriate refresh window based on the original search parameters
+   - The system determines an appropriate refresh window based on original search parameters
-   - Short time periods (past day) are upgraded to "past week" for better coverage
+   - Short time periods (past day) are used for 60-minute refreshes
-   - Longer periods (past month, past year) are maintained
+   - Longer periods (past week, month, year) are maintained for less frequent refreshes

-3. **Gap Filling**:
-   - If a search is more than a day old, the system intelligently fills in the gap with new articles
-   - Articles from the refresh window are updated with fresh results
-   - Articles older than the refresh window are preserved
-   - Duplicates are eliminated by URL comparison

 4. **Seamless Updates**:
-   - Users don't need to manually refresh old searches
-   - The timeline automatically includes the latest articles
+   - Timeline automatically includes latest articles without manual intervention
-   - The cache is updated with refreshed content
+   - Cache updates with refreshed content
    - Original timestamps are preserved for articles outside the refresh window

-This ensures you always see the most current information without missing developments that occurred between searches.

 ### Caching Mechanism